 Often is the motivation for running a need to lose weight.
-Today a fat body is often a sign of laziness, lack of moral and moderation.
+Today a fat body is often a sign of laziness, lack of morals, and moderation.
 In our modern world, the predominantly majority have so many resources and so much knowledge available particularly on the Internet.
-Therefore, the common perception becomes that obesity alone is an expression of lack of discipline and willpower.
+Therefore, the common perception becomes that obesity alone is an expression of a lack of discipline and willpower.

 Thus, there are more and more demands for moderation, prevention, and proper control over the body.
 This development among other things culminates in fat tables, pedometers and activity watches, which calculates how many calories you have combusted when you walk or run.

 TV programs where we follow groups of “heavy” persons compete during many different physical exercises, where they can prove their discipline and willpower to possibly win the competition.